-To be presented for the best single communication by a member of a local association during the previous calendar year.
+To be presented for the best single communication by an AAPL member of a local association during the previous calendar year.
 The communication may be written or oral, but if oral, a written transcript must be submitted.
-The communication may be to the local association membership, to AAPL or the industry but must pertain to AAPL.
-The individual must be a member of AAPL for his or her entry to be considered.
+The communication may be to the membership of a local association membership, to AAPL, or to the industry but must pertain to AAPL.